 \section{Discussion}

 We have shown that a test statistic defined by using the maximum mean discrepancy applied to the rows of the adjacency spectral embedding yields a consistent test in a natural asymptotic regime as the number of vertices tends to infinity.
-The methodology we propose shows that solving the optimal transport problem estimates the orthogonal matrix stemming from the eigenvalue multiplicity of the matrices $\E(XX\t)\ipq$ and $\E(YY\t)\ipq$.
+The methodology we propose shows that solving the optimal transport problem estimates the orthogonal matrix stemming from the eigenvalue multiplicity of the matrices $\E(XX\t)\ipq$ and $\E(YY\t)\ipq$, which is implicit in the proofs of our results.
 While our optimization scheme alternates between points, we note that we have not proven that it yields a globally optimum solution in general, and many different initializations may be required to find the global minimizer.
-In addition, we note that using the resulting orthogonal transformation, if globally minimized, does not asymptotically affect power in the case of distinct eigenvalues, as the orthogonal transformation it is approximating is a sign matrix.

 Our results show that the $U$-statistic associated to the reproducing kernel yields consistent testing under appropriate edge density; determining the exact nondegenerate limiting distribution is yet an open problem.
 The proof reveals that it will depend on the asymptotic distribution of the difference of indefinite orthogonal matrices $\sqrt{n}(\mathbf{Q_X -\tilde Q_X })$ in Section \ref{sec:proofs}, but for practical purposes, this is irrelevant, as the resulting limit will not be independent of $F_X$ and $F_Y$ in general.
 While exact derivation of the limiting distribution is complicated, we note that our procedure yields a consistent test through a simple bootstrapping procedure.
 Our main results have demonstrated that only repeated eigenvalues (and not negative eigenvalues) require any modification to obtain consistency for two graph hypothesis testing.